jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 were included in the training set, so I turned recording off while approaching the edges, then turned the tires toward the center of the track and only then start recording again.

-These images show what a recovery looks like starting from the edges FIXME: include images:
+These images show what a recovery looks like starting from the edges:

 ![Recovering from right][correction_from_right]
 ![Recovering from left][correction_from_left]
 ![Recovering from a differently textured edge][correcting_from_gray_edge]

+The recovery portions were recorded throughout the track.
+Here I wanted to include images from parts of the track where also the texture or surroundings of the track varied a bit from what was mostly seen.

 I then also tried repeating this process on track two in order to get more data points.
 However, in my experiments, this did not improve the model so I ended up not using the data from track two.